-Parasite infections are caused by cats and other animals, who tend to use sandboxes as a public restroom.
+Parasite infections are caused by cats and other animals, who tend to use sandboxes as a public restrooms.

 Be careful around public pools.

-In recent years, the waterborne parasite Cryptosporidium (diarrhea-causing bacteria) has been linked to a growing number of outbreaks.
+In recent years, the waterborne parasite Cryptosporidium (diarrhea-causing bacteria) has been linked to many outbreaks.

 Because the parasite is resistant to chlorine, the outbreaks have been associated with public chlorinated pools.